All children and adults should have the tetanus vaccine. See your practice nurse if you think that you are not fully immunised.

 Are there any side-effects from the tetanus vaccine?

-It is common to get a little redness and swelling around the injection site, which goes after a few days.
+It is common to get a little redness and swelling around the injection site, which should go after a few days.
 Some people feel slightly unwell for a day or so, with a mild headache, slight aching of the muscles and a mild high temperature (fever).
 Severe reactions are extremely rare.

 Who should not receive the tetanus vaccine?